 What to look for when picking digital photo management software?

-When I look for this type of software you I look for these basic features:
+When I look for photo management software I look for these basic features:

 - Support for photo transfer from cameras and phones.
 This means that the software creates subfolders for each day when pictures were taken.